bernardinolab/bernardinolab/README.md

 **Hi there** 👋

-My name is Pedro, i live in Portugal and i'm starting my jurney in IT.
+My name is Pedro, i live in Portugal and i'm starting my journey in IT.

 - 👀 I’m currently working in my home lab
     - proxmox